 - As a starter home on a lifestyle block.

 We have some very clever house designs available ideally suited to all of these uses.
-All of our homes are built on a steel chassis if you need to relocate your dwelling to another site in the future.
+We build our homes on a steel chassis if you need to relocate your dwelling to another site in the future.
 (We can also build on a trailer).
 Then your granny flat could become a bach later down the track.

 Working in with Local Council Requirements In New Zealand